geoserver/geoserver/doc/en/developer/source/policies/community-modules.rst

 #. **Move the module**

    Once the proposal is accepted, the next step is to move the module out of the community space.
-Where the module ends up depends on wether it is being promoted to a core module, or an extension.
+Where the module ends up depends on whether it is being promoted to a core module, or an extension.

    *Core modules*